sMastrodimitris/Art-RAG-Chatbot/README.md

 ### Step3: Use a retreiver and and a LLM to provide natural, accurate and informed answers (art_claude_rag).
 Take it a step further by changing the LLm and create a simple Gradio App. (art_GPT_gradio_implementation)

-##### *Because Github is a bit silly i only could providde the code but not the prints.
+##### *Because Github is a bit silly i only could provide the code but not the prints.
 Below you can find some example that i saved by hand.
 ##### *Also i added a separate .txt file that describes the problems found and how I tackled them. (challenges.txt)